Line 3 (Sistema de Tren Eléctrico Urbano)

 Line 3 of the Guadalajara Urban Electric Train System is the third public transport railway line in the Guadalajara metropolitan area (México) and currently its longest.
 The line connects the Historical Centres of Zapopan, Guadalajara and Tlaquepaque, through the Diagonal Metropolitan Vial Corridor; consisting of Juan Gil Preciado, Juan Pablo II, Manuel Ávila Camacho, Alcalde / 16 de Septiembre and Revolución / Francisco Silva Romero avenues, from the Arcos de Zapopan neighbourhood (in Zapopan) until the Central Camionera Oriente of Guadalajara (in Tlaquepaque).
-It has 18 stations from south-east to north-west, of which 13 are elevated (in 2 viaducts) and 5 are underground.
+It has 18 stations from south-east to north-west, of which 13 are elevated (on 2 viaducts) and 5 are underground.
 It stretches along 21.5 km (red line, in the technical datasheet outline).
 It is estimated that the line moves 233,000 daily passengers.

 History

 This infrastructure project was announced by Enrique Peña Nieto through the SCT as one out of five commitments that he promised at the beginning of his presidency in terms of railway transport.

 Since August 7, 2014, when the construction of Line 3 began, it was foreseen that the line would be completed in mid-2017, but due to delays caused by budget changes, the line was actually inaugurated in September 2020.
 The Tunnel-Boring Machine (hereafter TBM) La Tapatia, which belongs to the Spanish company Sacyr, drilled to a maximum depth of 30 m from La Normal with the aim of completing the underground section in Plaza de la Bandera.

-In October 18, the length of the built tunnel reached 2820 m -out of a total of 4005 m- (without including the sections that connect with the viaducts neither the length of both mentioned stations), with a diameter of 11.5 m.
+On October 18, the length of the built tunnel reached 2820 m — out of a total of 4005 m—(without including the sections that connect with the viaducts or the length of both mentioned stations), with a diameter of 11.5 m.

-"La Tapatía" resumed its advance after surpassing muddy ground between the Catedral and Independencia stations; reason for which Rodolfo Guadalajara, head of SITEUR, trusted that the excavation would not face any more technical issues and that it would complete before finishing 2017.
+"La Tapatía" resumed its advance after surpassing muddy ground between the Catedral and Independencia stations; the reason for which was Rodolfo Guadalajara, head of SITEUR, trusted that the excavation would not face any more technical issues and that it would complete before finishing 2017.
 More concretely, Salvador Fernández Ayala -representative of the SCT in Jalisco- said to local media that the TBM would complete the work in December 2017 and that the line 3 would start operating at the beginning of June or July 2018.

-Yet, "La Tapatía" completed the tunnel in May 2018, which hinted that the work would not be completed before ending the presidential administration during which it was started.
+Yet, "La Tapatía" completed the tunnel in May 2018, which hinted that the work would not be completed before the end of the presidential administration during which it was started.

-Finally the governor Enrique Alfaro Ramírez announced in August 27 that the construction and tests of line 3 would finish on August 30, and it actually was ready to start operations on September 1 just like the president and governor had committed.
-But the governor remarked that, in order to open to the public, they were waiting for the president Andrés Manuel López Obrador to do the inauguration.
-This happened on September 12, when, around 11:00 A.M., the president inaugurated the line, and, afterwards, it was open to the public after 4 P.M.
+Finally, the governor, Enrique Alfaro Ramírez, announced in August 27 that the construction and tests of line 3 would finish in August 30, and it actually was ready to start operations on September 1, just like the president and governor had committed.
+But the governor remarked that, in order to open to the public, they were waiting for the president, Andrés Manuel López Obrador, to do the inauguration.
+This happened on September 12, when, around 11:00 A.M., the president inaugurated the line, and, afterward, it was open to the public after 4 P.M.